openspending/spendingstories/README.md

 Please see the [documentation](https://docs.djangoproject.com/en/1.5/howto/deployment/wsgi/modwsgi/) about the deployement with mod_wsgi.

-This is a apache configuration which loads the virtualenv :
+This is an Apache configuration that loads the virtualenv :

 ```apacheconf
 WSGIScriptAlias / /<PATH_TO_PROJECT>/webapp/wsgi.py